Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

   is disclosed loudly rather than defended.
 - **`variant_size_class`, the one factor left open, is the worst of the four.** See §6.

-## 5. What the user can state outright
+## 5. What the user can state outright (questionable, not too sure)
 Three of the five factors are **facts about the sample** — species, germline/somatic, small/structural — and the person asking knows all three without thinking.
 They are optional fields, in the web form and as flags, and whatever is set overrides whatever the model read.